-How to create an inlet flow based on a spread angle in Simcenter STAR-CCM+
+How to create an inlet flow with spread angle in STAR-CCM+

 In this week’s blog post we will look into how to create a spread flow field at the inlet.
 This can be useful when you want to model a spread flow, without resolving the geometry that is causing the spread.
 It should be noted that it is always interesting to first run a simulation where the geometry causing the spread is included, to verify the spread angle.
 Verification can of course be done based on empirical studies as well.